magento/devdocs/guides/v2.1/cloud/env/smart-wizards.md

   - Configuration
 ---

 The smart wizards can assist you in determining if your Cloud configuration follows best practices.
-The available wizards can assist with the following configurations:
+The available wizards assist with the following configurations:

 -  Ideal state for minimal deployment downtime
 -  Static Content Deployment (SCD) for on-demand, the build stage, or the deploy stage